AlCalzone/ioBroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

+### 0.14.2 (2020-05-27)
+Various fixes related to `Security CC` when the network key is not configured.
+This means that the adapter will not crash, but in many cases no meaningful communication with secure nodes will happen and interviews will not be completed.

 ### 0.14.1 (2020-05-25)
 * Fixed various crashes:
   * Security CC can only be used when...